wgoldie/syllog/README.md

 # Syllog

-An interface and library for visual probabilistic programming.
-Syllog targets the following workflow:
+Syllog is an interface and library for visual probabilistic programming, targeting the following workflow:

 1. Author model in visual PGM environment
 2. Export model to JSON format